bonkonauts/bonkonauts.github.io/README.md

 Hello! **bonkonauts** is a bonk.io account viewer / dashboard.
 By logging in with your account, you can see use and access some nice features, some of which are not included in bonk.

-`Note: The service is only available if you login with an account.`
+`Please Note: Bonkonauts is currently in a demo state, full functionality may not be available yet.` `Note: The service is only available if you login with an account.`

 [![Bonkonauts](https://discordapp.com/api/guilds/908765927800184893/widget.png?style=banner2)](https://discord.gg/FUg9dfJwTt)